zerostaticthemes/hugo-winston-theme/exampleSite/content/posts/destruction-of-words.md

 ---
 title: It's a beautiful thing, the destruction of words
 date: 2018-10-30
-description: 'As soon as Winston had dealt with each of the messages, he clipped his speakwritten corrections to the appropriate copy of the Times and pushed them into the pneumatic tube. '
+description: "As soon as Winston had dealt with each of the messages, he clipped his speakwritten corrections to the appropriate copy of the Times and pushed them into the pneumatic tube. "
 image: images/cctv.jpeg
 ---

 ## He moved over to the window

 Lorem markdownum comes; pro est [modo famulus](#pervenerat), quo quod neu manibus aether his nomine, Aurora, voce.
 Ipse virga res vidit profanis vocatos,